The key to establishing yourself online and within your niche is building a strong musician brand. Unfortunately, this is far easier said than done.

 - A trustworthy reputation

 The problem for most comes down to the simple fact that there is no single path to achieving any one of these things.
-And yet, you need to achieve them all in order for your brand to blossom.
+And yet, you need them all in order for your brand to blossom.

 A ‘brand’ is such an abstract, malleable concept and it may be difficult to know if you’re heading in the right direction.
 In fact, it can be down-right frustrating.